Holly Willoughby looks absolutely stunning in a chic leather dress worn this morning - ExBulletin

 She launched the outfit on social media earlier before This Morning, sharing with her 7.4 million subscribers where they could pick up each item of clothing themselves.

-Holly said the sweater is from Massimo Dutti and the dress is from Great Plains.
+Holly said the sweater was from Massimo Dutti and the dress was from Great Plains.
 She added that the boots were from Maje but did not provide any details for the tights.

 It is understood that she was styled this morning by Danielle Whiteman with her makeup by Patsy O’Neill.